 Avoid overfilling when adding water to the batteries.
 The problem with overfilling is that while charging, acid is pumped out and lost, reducing the capacity of the battery.
 This will also increase corrosion to metal parts of the battery.

-When it is necessary to replace one or two batteries in a cart, it is advisable to replace with batteries comparable in age with those presently in the cart.
-By so doing, you keep a better balance of age and remaining capacity of the batteries in each cart.
+When it is necessary to replace one or two batteries in a cart, it is advisable to replace with batteries comparable in age with those present in the cart.
+By so doing, you keep a better balance of age and the remaining capacity of the batteries in each cart.

-Upon the purchase of "NEW" batteries, we will replace the Batteries only if replacement is necessary due to defects in material or workmanship of the battery.
-The warranty on "NEW" may vary in warranty period, scope of coverage, or exclusions set by the manufacturer.
+Upon the purchase of "NEW" batteries, we will replace the Batteries only if a replacement is necessary due to defects in material or workmanship of the battery.
+The warranty on "NEW" may vary in the warranty period, the scope of coverage, or exclusions set by the manufacturer.